-Thinking about buying, selling, and trading stocks online?
-If so, you will need to open a share dealing account with a reliable broker.
+Thinking about buying, selling, and trading stocks online can be a daunting task.
+As such, many traders open a share dealing account with a regulated UK broker.

-In this guide, we explore the best share dealing accounts of 2021.
-We also compare share dealing accounts in terms of fees, commissions, share markets, customer support, and regulation, to help you find the right account for you.
+In this guide, we explore some popular share dealing platforms UK of 2022.
+We also compare share dealing accounts in terms of fees, commissions, share markets, customer support, and regulations.

-If you don’t have to time to read our guide in full, here’s a list of our top-rated UK share dealing accounts.
+If you don’t have time to read our guide in full, here’s a list of popular share dealing accounts in the UK as well as some alternatives.

 Put simply, if you want to buy and sell stocks online, you will need to open a share dealing account with a broker.
 In doing so, you will be able to access the UK and international stock markets from the comfort of your home.
 In turn, your chosen broker will charge you a fee every time you place a trade.